waterproof jackets for men

 Of course, your choice should be based on what you will wear the most often, and what will go with your existing wardrobe, but there are a few things to consider when buying a waterproof jacket.
 Firstly (and this may seem obvious, but it can be surprisingly hard to tell), check that your coat of choice is actually waterproof.
 This means looking out for rubber rain macs and shells with water-resistant properties – Gore-Tex is usually a safe bet here – or you’ll end up damp and dissatisfied once the heavens open.

 Secondly (and this is more important if you’re planning to wear yours year-round), opt for a breathable shell which can be worn over warm base layers in winter, rather than a padded down jacket that will leave you sweltering once temperatures rise.
-Those with vents and detachable or hidden hoods work especially well for all-year use as they offer you the option to increase airflow and stay cool while keeping you sheltered from the elements.
+Those with vents and detachable or hidden hoods work especially well for year-round use as they offer the option to increase airflow and stay cool while keeping you sheltered from the elements.

 Private White V.C.
-Manchester Parka
+Ventile Mac 3.0

 £795